Text

 What Is the Difference Between International Morse and American Morse Code?

-American Morse, which is also known as railroad Morse code, was invented by Samuel Morse.
-It was the original Morse code, first used in 1844.
-On the other hand, International Morse code came later.
 While they share many of the same symbols and signals, some letters and numbers are different between the two.

 For example, the letter "J" in American Morse code is dash, dot, dash, dot.
 But, in International Morse code alphabet, it's dot, dash, dash, dash.

 For example, in International Morse code, all dashes are the same length, whereas American Morse code has short dashes, long dashes (like what's used in "L"), and even longer dashes (like what's used in "0").
-There are also spaces to account for in American Morse code, and many signals are longer.
+There are also spaces to account for in the original Morse code, and many signals are longer.